WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let val be fieldval.
   b.
 If sx'? is not defined, then:
     1) Return val.
-2. Assert: Due to validation, fieldval is PACK.
+2. Assert: Due to validation, fieldval is some PACK.
 3. Let (PACK packtype i) be fieldval.
 4. Assert: Due to validation, sx'? is defined.
 5. Let ?(sx) be sx'?.